stephanie-K/practitioner-stories/_docs/Community/general.md

  </ul>
  </details>
   <details>
- <summary>Can't share the negative because it's to new and they want people to trust the process</summary>
+ <summary>Can't share the negative because it's too new and they want people to trust the process</summary>
  <ul>
  <li>I think that’s a maturity thing.
 Because this is something quite new and we are trying to get people engaged in it, it is right to be cautious about how we talk about it.
 Working in many ways is always never working for people there's a risk in it and you have got to trust the process</li>
  </ul>